Insider Sell Alert: Chief Administrative Officer Jonathan Allison Sells 8,000 Shares of Root ...

 Analysis of Insider Buy/Sell and Relationship with Stock Price

-The GF Value is a composite of several factors, including historical price multiples, an adjustment factor based on past returns and growth, and future business performance estimates provided by Morningstar analysts.
-When a stock trades below its GF Value, it may be an attractive opportunity for investors who believe in the company's fundamentals and long-term growth prospects.
+The GF Value is a proprietary intrinsic value estimate developed by GuruFocus.
+It takes into account historical trading multiples, a GuruFocus adjustment factor based on past returns and growth, and future business performance estimates from analysts.
+When the price-to-GF-Value ratio is below 1, it suggests that the stock is undervalued, and when it is above 1, it indicates that the stock may be overvalued.

 Conclusion